onox/orka/docs/windows-input/gamepads.md

     The `Effect` object returned by one of the functions mentioned below is partially stored in some hidden data structure.
 Therefore, do not unnecessarily recreate these objects.
-    Instead, create the effects once and store them somewhere at the library level.
+    Instead, create the effects once and store it as a constant in a package.

 #### Rumble